This data came from the Rancho Shock

 Hint: Drilling won't work, the polyurethane just stretches around the

-drill bit, unless you put the bushing in a deep freeze (below 0F) for a few hours, then check the bushing up in a lathe, spin it up and run a drill bit through quickly before the poly warms up.
+drill bit, unless you put the bushing in a deep freeze or dry ice for a few hours, then chuck the bushing up in a lathe, spin it up and run a drill bit through quickly before the poly warms up.

 Red - Stock Length for 1st generation 4Runner